wangyunlong0334/Muti-Objective-LKH3-PDPTW/README.md

 EV-Specific Cost Modeling:
 Incorporates dynamic wireless charging (DWC) roads.
 The solver can optimize not just classic cost, but also the stability of State-of-Charge (SOC) — minimizing battery fluctuations over the full PDPTW route.

-Customizable for Smart Mobility Scenarios:
-Especially suited for research on shared autonomous vehicles (SAVs) and electric fleet operations in urban road networks.

-Example Use Cases
-Optimize EV routing for cost efficiency, grid-friendliness, or battery health.

 The results of stabilising the EV SOC are as follows: